 The staff at Choppington Primary School are highly skilled and continued professional development is something that is very important to us.
 All staff may have training in some areas and then designated staff may have expertise in other areas.
 Most members of staff have Paediatric First Aid and Safeguarding Level 1 qualification.
 In addition, our SEND support staff have a selection of training.
 Each year the needs of children within our school are carefully considered and training organised to up-skill staff.
-Last academic year, the entire school staff received training in supporting children with ASD and two members of staff took part in ELSA training (Emotional Literacy Support Assistants) Whole staff have also undertaken training around asthma, epilepsy and record keeping.
+Last academic year, the entire school staff received training in supporting children with ASD and two members of staff have also undertaken training around asthma, epilepsy and record keeping.
+Recently, 2 members of staff also completed Speech and Language training (ELKLAN and Talk Boost)